Climate-neutral operations

 • By recruiting more permanent employees, the IT division will in due course have less need to hire temporary staff.

-• Our broker is currently investigating whether travel by their flexible staffing pool can be measured.
+• Our broker is currently analysing whether travel by their flexible staffing pool can be measured.
 Ahead of this, the broker now indicates which candidates represent the most sustainable option (August 2024) and has made a tool available for selecting more sustainable travel options (September 2024)

 Working with other organisations